E. NLTA Financial Guidelines

 - Members who use public transportation must present a receipt to the Manager of Corporate Services for reimbursement.
 Said reimbursement will not exceed the receipted amount.
 [Feb/13-14/87]

-- Authorization by the Executive Council, the Table Officers, or the Manager of Corporate Services is required if it is necessary for a member to use a means of travel other than his/her car or public transportation, except as provided elsewhere in these policy statements.
+- Authorization by the Executive Council, the Table Officers, or the Manager of Corporate Services is required if it is necessary for a member to use a means of travel other than their car or public transportation, except as provided elsewhere in these policy statements.

 - Taxi fares may not be claimed unless authorization has first been given, except that taxi fares from airport to hotel or meeting site, or hotel to meeting site, and return may be claimed provided that all such claims in excess of the amount approved by Executive are accompanied by a receipt.